Sponsoring website: Emergency Boot Kit

 (I've added an annotated copy of the relevant paragraphs from Mr. Cunningham's article here.)
 Unfortunately, others are now copying these words from pastor MacArthur’s sermon and repeating them as fact without ever verifying what they say or write about it.

-I revised this essay the same day I published it, after finally noticing that Doyle Rice never stated the edge of the universe was 225 trillion light years away, but rather that it would ideally take "225 trillion years" for say an un-manned probe to reach it [though further study shows that's impossible (according to current cosmological theory), and likely why it was removed from USA Today].
+I revised this essay the same day I published it, after finally noticing that Doyle Rice never stated the edge of the universe was 225 trillion light years away, but rather that it would ideally take "225 trillion years" for say an un-manned probe to reach it [though further study showed that would be impossible (according to current cosmological theory), and likely why it was removed from USA Today's website].

 Slightly revised again on 18 MAY 2020; with addition of Stephen Charnock quotes.
 More minor revisions on 16 OCT 2022.